 While seemingly well-intentioned, this legislation fails to account for the situation of a significant portion, a majority even, of kindergarten-aged students who are entering school without any level of fluency or comprehension of 'ōlelo Hawai'i, and as such the legislation fails to account for the current state of 'ōlelo Hawai'i and of Hawaiian Language revitalization in general.
 We are still in a position where children are entering immersion at the Kindergarten level in order to acquire the Hawaiian language, and thus the bill actually does a disservice to the aforementioned children and to the health and progress of the Hawaiian language.
 As such, I voice my opposition to HB 842.

-Submitted By Organization Testifier Position Testify Reitchel Boyd Individual Oppose Written Testimony Only
+HB-842 Submitted on: 2/1/2023 12:31:17 PM Testimony for EDN on 2/2/2023 2:00:00 PM Submitted By Organization Testifier Position Testify Reitchel Boyd Individual Oppose Written Testimony Only Comments: